Franzvd14/Vertical-Pinch-Clamp-Force-Friction-Tester/README.md

 [FEA F_x, F_y, F_z](https://github.com/Franzvd14/Vertical-Pinch-Clamp-Force-Friction-Tester/blob/main/Screenshot%202025-08-31%20171722.png)

 Here, a force analysis was done on the x,y, and z axis to understand more on how the load was distributed into the force sensor.
+MORE to come soon...